How to watch men's, women's U.S. Hockey at the 2022 Winter Olympics

 The 2022 Winter Olympics officially begin with the Opening Ceremony on Friday, February 4, and run through Sunday, February 20 in Beijing, China.
 Hockey at the Beijing Winter Games starts on Wednesday, February 2 (Thursday afternoon in Beijing) and concludes on Saturday, February 19.
 Sign up for Peacock and watch live now!

-The U.S. women–the defending Olympic champions–are currently undefeated in the preliminary round.
-They will take the ice again on Sunday, February 6 to take on Switzerland (8:10 a.m.
-ET on Peacock and USA Network).
+The U.S. women’s hockey team–the defending Olympic champions–are currently undefeated in the preliminary round after back-to-back shutouts.
+They will take the ice tonight against Canada (12:30 a.m.
+ET on Peacock and NBC).
 With 13 players returning from their PyeongChang roster, the women are expected to once again face Canada in the gold medal game and continue one of the fiercest rivalries in sports.

 RELATED: 2022 Olympic Women’s Hockey Guide – Full schedule, Team USA roster for Beijing Winter Games